Do you want a cookie?

 The green and white coloring of pineapple mint leaves looks great in any garden.
 Photo: Kor!An (Андрей Корзун), CC BY-SA 3.0

-Banana mint (Mentha arvensis 'Banana')
+Banana Mint (Mentha Arvensis 'Banana')

 Banana mint is a variation of the native field mint that originated in France and, like the latter, has relatively soft stems.
-It therefore grows partly lying on the ground and only reaches a maximum height of 40 cm.
+It therefore grows partly lying on the ground and only reaches a maximum height of 40 cm/15.7 in.
 The leaves are also soft and have a slight down.
 Its aroma is hardly minty, but is reminiscent of banana peel.
 The slightly sweet note is particularly good in desserts, tea or Asian soups.
 Like pineapple mint, banana mint is best kept indoors or in another frost-free place over the winter.

-Basil mint (Mentha × piperita var. citrata 'Basil')
+Basil Mint (Mentha × Piperita Var.
+Citrata 'Basil')

 As the Latin name suggests, basil mint is a variation of peppermint.
 It has an aromatic, refreshing taste reminiscent of basil.
 The variety has a very low menthol content, which is why it tastes very mild and less like mint.
 Basil mint can easily be used as a substitute for basil in Italian dishes and, unlike basil, is hardy.
 The variety has purple shoots and forms dark green, soft leaves.
-It flowers purple from July to August and grows to a height of 40 to 60 cm.
+It flowers purple from July to August and grows to a height of 40 to 60 cm/15.7 to 23.6 in.

 Basil mint